Should I quit claim deed to the lender if I'm on the mortgage?

 Answer:

-It sounds like you own then property and let someone else use it as collateral for a loan and you had to sign a mortgage.
-The mortgage company may or may not accept a deed which is called a Deed in Lieu of Foreclosure in this situation.
-If it is already in foreclosure this may also make it less likely that they will accept it.
-Also since there is another person on the note and you are not in touch with them you may cause an issue if you transfer to the mortgage company.
+You own the property but someone else is responsible for the loan (the note).
+The mortgage company may or may not accept a quit claim deed, which is known as a Deed in Lieu of Foreclosure.
+If the property is already in foreclosure, it may be less likely they will accept it.
+Additionally, since another person is on the note and you have no contact with them, transferring the property to the mortgage company could create complications.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.